ChetanMandur/botdiff/README.md

 2. `DISCORD_GUILD` - This is where the Discord GUILD will be stored
 3. `RIOT_TOKEN` - This is where the Riot API token will be stored

-You will need to create this file yourself and paste your own tokens.
+You will need to create this file yourself (in root) and paste your own tokens.

 ## **Code Style Guide**